-The Digital Divide is the un-even distribution of access to information and communications technology.
-This gap deeply determines people’s access to livelihoods, education, food, financing, information and political influence.
+The Digital Divide is the un- even distribution of access to information and communications technology.
+This gap deeply determines people’s access to health, livelihood, education, food, financing, information and political influence.
 A society cannot provide equality without equality of digital access.

-If we are to create a more just and equal society, then all of its members must have equal access to work, education, food, financial services and health.
+If we are to create a more just and equal society, then all of its members must have equal access to health, work, education, food, and financial services.
 To achieve these in the 21st century requires pervasive, affordable digital access.

 The lower a family’s income, the less likely it is to have digital access.
 And within each quintile of income, Hispanic and black families have even lower digital access .
 There are many reasons for this, but much of it relates to family credit and banking.
 One needs a credit or debit card to open an internet account.

-The COVID-19 pandemic has revealed how important digital access is.
-With school lessons now being given at home, only those families that are on-line, and have homework capable devices can keep their kids up with their classmates.
-Tablets are insufficient – students may be able read or download presentations on them, but they are very hard to write with or communicate back.
+The COVID 19 pandemic has revealed how important digital access is.
+With school lessons being given at home, only those families that are on-line, and have homework capable devices that can be dedicated to their children can keep their kids up with their classmates.
+Tablets are insufficient- students may be able read or download presentations on them, but they are very hard to write with or communicate back.
 Education is an iterative, interactive experience.

-With restricted place-based shopping, the top two quintile families have much more access to diverse and affordable food products.
+When the COVID 19 pandemic restricted place-based shopping, the top two quintile families had much more access to diverse and affordable food products.

 42 Million low income families currently use SNAP (food stamps) to help them purchase food .
 As of April 2020, only a few States permit the use of electronic SNAP to purchase food online .
-Over time, that is likely to rise.
 Thus, while higher income families can order their food safely on line for delivery to their homes, lower income families must show up at grocery and other stores to shop.

 10 million low income American families are unbanked, and another 25 million are under banked, using payday loans, check cashing services or money orders .
 These families venture out to purchase expensive money orders to pay their rent and for other necessities.